Information you provide to us and how we use it

 We will use the information we collect from you to:

-ii. send communications, including announcements and administrative messages;
+- Send service related communications, including announcements and administrative messages, if applicable;

-iv. conduct market research so that we can continuously improve the services we provide to our customers;
+- Conduct market research so that we can continuously improve the services we provide; and

-vi. understand how our Platform is used so that we can continuously improve our Platform and offerings.
+- Understand how our Platform is used so that we can continuously improve the Platform.